hash-checker/hash-checker/README.md

 ## About application

-Fast and simple application for generating and comparison hashes from files or text.
+Fast and simple application for generating and comparing hashes from file or text.

 ## Supporting algorithms